 If you have multiple missing teeth, it will require anywhere from two to eight dental implants to secure a dental prosthesis.
 We suggest that you schedule a consultation with us to determine how many you need.
 When replacing multiple teeth, a dentist needs a very precise treatment plan.

 We work with talented, local Fallston, MD oral surgeons and periodontists to determine the kind of teeth implants you will need.
 The options you have to replace multiple teeth with dental implants include:

 Dental Implant Supported Denture

 If you are missing most or all of their teeth, we can use an implant-secured denture to replace them.
 An oral surgeon will insert two to eight implants in the jaw bone to support a custom denture.
 The number of implants you need to support a denture properly will depend on where the implants are going (in the upper or lower jaw).

 Denture implants offer patients a better quality of life compared to removable dentures.

 Dental Implant Supported Dental Bridge

-If you have several consecutive missing teeth, an implant-secured dental bridge may be used replace them.
-This type of dental restoration will require about two implants (sometimes more depending on the number and location of the teeth that will be replaced).
-The dental implants need to be surgically placed on both sides of the gap where three or more missing teeth are located.
+If you have several consecutive missing teeth, we may suggest an implant-secured dental bridge to replace them.
+This type of dental restoration will require about two implants (sometimes more depending on the number and location of the missing teeth).
+An oral surgeon will need to surgically place the dental implants on both sides of the gap.

-For patients with several missing teeth that are not consecutive, Dr. Elliott will recommend replacing each one with a single implant-secured crown.
+For patients with several missing teeth that are not consecutive, we will suggest replacing each one with a single implant-secured crown.
 One dental implant will be surgically placed in the jaw bone where the missing tooth is located and restored with a custom made dental crown.